 Writing unit tests is a big part of being a professional software developer.
-This course would teach you how to write readable and robust unit tests using Catch, a simple, yet powerful unit testing framework.
+This course would teach you how to write readable and robust unit tests using Catch2, a simple yet powerful unit testing framework.

 Writing unit tests is a big part of being a good software developer.
-Unfortunately, unit testing in C++ is far from being trivial and good unit testing frameworks are hard to find.
-In this course, C++ Unit Testing Fundamentals Using Catch, you will learn how to write robust unit tests using Catch, a simple-to-use, yet flexible and powerful unit testing framework for C++.
-You will learn what makes Catch different from other xUnit frameworks, and how it can be used to write unit tests for your C++ code.
-You will also get to see how to run Catch from the command line, how to use test fixtures, and how to create maintainable tests.
-When you're finished with this course, you will have a foundational knowledge of Catch and unit testing in C++ that would help you create better, cleaner C++ code.
+Unfortunately, unit testing in C++ is far from being trivial, and good unit testing frameworks are hard to find.
+In this course, C++ Unit Testing Fundamentals Using Catch2, you will learn how to write robust unit tests using Catch2, a simple-to-use yet flexible and powerful unit testing framework for C++.
+You will learn what makes Catch2 different from other xUnit frameworks, and how it can be used to write unit tests for your C++ code.
+You will also get to see how to run Catch2 from the command line, how to use test fixtures, and how to create maintainable tests.
+When you're finished with this course, you will have a foundational knowledge of Catch2 and unit testing in C++ that would help you create better, cleaner C++ code.

 Dror is a Software developer, architect, and consultant who likes to help software developers write better code.
 He's a public speaker and blogger.
 Dror teaches, mentors, and writes code using clean code principles, TDD, and BDD.